thiroike/master-thesis/README.md

 ## Usage

+### For bachelor students
-- `bachelor-proc` (in preparation): LaTeX template for writing 2-page proceeding of graduation thesis for bachelor students
+- `bachelor-proc` : LaTeX template for writing 2-page proceeding of graduation thesis for bachelor students
 - `bachelor-thesis` : LaTeX template for writing graduation thesis for bachelor students

+### For master students

 - `master-proc` (in preparation): LaTeX template for writing 5-page proceeding (plus up to 1 page of references) of graduation thesis for master students
 - `master-thesis` (in preparation): LaTeX template for writing graduation thesis for master students